-Pertaining to theme (6-8): It is important to review and ensure that the theme addressed in the materials works to build knowledge.
+With regards to theme, it is important to review and ensure that the theme addressed in the materials works to build knowledge.
 Note the theme title, the texts within the theme, essential questions, and tasks and evaluate if those items work together to build knowledge of a topic within the theme.

-- Look at all texts and text sets, including differentiated texts, in sequence. - Look at the materials' directions for scope and sequence/curriculum mapping/etc. that highlights vertical articulation of reading skills (e.g., how texts are organized, groupings, "units," sections, etc.) - Look across units and chapters for guidance around how much/how many texts students should read or actively listen to in order to build their reading to develop skills and to increase their knowledge. - Identify how the materials organize readings and tasks through topics and/or themes.
+- Look at all texts and text sets, including differentiated texts, in sequence - Look at materials directions for scope and sequence/ curriculum mapping/etc. that highlights vertical articulation of reading skills (e.g., how texts are organized, groupings, "units," sections, etc.) - Look across units and chapters for guidance around how much/ how many texts students should read to build their reading to develop skill and to increase their knowledge. - Review research projects and culminating tasks for suggested readings. - Identify how the materials organize readings and tasks through cohesive themes and/or topics.

-- In Grades 3 5, are the texts connected by a topic (as opposed to a theme)? - In Grades 6 8, are the texts connected by a topic or a theme? - Is the sequence of texts conducive toward scaffolding students toward the requirements of Standard 10? - Are students reading a variety of literacy and nonfiction texts that build science knowledge? - Are students reading a variety of literacy and nonfiction texts that build social studies topics? - Are there sufficient opportunities for independent practice with the texts? - Are scaffolds provided to help students achieve proficiency? - Discuss how the organization of core texts and suggested readings will grow students' reading skills and knowledge over the course of the school year.
+- Are the texts connected by cohesive topics and/themes/lines of inquiry? - Is the sequence of texts conducive toward scaffolding students toward the requirements of Standard 10? - Are there sufficient opportunities for independent practice with the texts? - Are scaffolds provided to help students achieve proficiency?

+- Share evidence of the indicator. - Discuss how the organization of core texts and suggested readings will grow students' reading skills and knowledge over the course of the school year. - Discuss any questions that were not answered by this curriculum. - Look for and discuss whether the indicator was met fully, partially, or did not meet any scoring bullet in the scoring section.

-Criterion 2.1 Materials build knowledge through integrated reading, writing, speaking, listening, and language Indicator 2b Materials require students to analyze the key ideas, details, craft, and structure within individual texts as well as across multiple texts using coherently sequenced, high-quality questions and tasks.
+Criterion 2.1 Materials build knowledge through reading, writing, speaking, listening, and language.
+Indicator 2b Materials require students to analyze the key ideas, details, craft, and structure within individual texts as well as across multiple texts using coherently sequenced, high-quality questions and tasks.

-Scoring: 4 points 2 points 0 points Materials meet ALL of the requirements of this indicator.
-Materials DO NOT meet ALL of the requirements of this indicator.
-Materials DO NOT meet ANY of the requirements of this indicator.
-For most texts, students analyze key ideas and details (according to grade-level standards).
-For most texts, students analyze craft and structure (according to grade-level standards).
-For most texts, students analyze key ideas and details(according to grade-level standards).
-For most texts, students analyze craft and structure (according to grade-level standards).
-For most texts, students analyze key ideas and details(according to grade-level standards).
-For most texts, students analyze craft and structure (according to grade-level standards).
+- For most texts, students analyze key ideas and details (according to grade-level standards). - For most texts, students analyze craft and structure (according to grade-level standards).

+- For most texts, students analyze key ideas and details (according to grade-level standards). - For most texts, students analyze craft and structure (according to grade-level standards).

+- For most texts, students analyze key ideas and details (according to grade-level standards). - For most texts, students analyze craft and structure (according to grade-level standards).